 - For lodging and meals while leaving or arriving at a duty station

-- 10 days total – a combination of losing and gaining duty station
+- 10 days total – a combination at losing and/or gaining duty station

 - Not for the days you are traveling between duty stations